 Yes, since the 1994 Summit, the BLM has truly made some dust.

 Chip Calamaio started in 1985 as the BLM’s instructional television specialist.
 Over the years, he has been influential in creating the BLM Satellite Network, establishing the National Training Center facility, and developing BLM’s numerous distance learning delivery methods.

-Currently the associate director of BLM’s National Operations Center, Deb Rawhouser began her BLM career in Idaho, specializing in low-impact river recreation.
-She has served in California and Arizona, at the National Interagency Fire Center, and in Washington, DC, where she was the division chief for decision support, planning, and the National Environmental Policy Act (NEPA).
+Currently the associate state director of BLM Arizona, Deb Rawhouser began her BLM career in Idaho, specializing in low-impact river recreation.
+She has served in California and Arizona, at the National Operations Center, National Interagency Fire Center, and in Washington, DC, where she was the division chief for decision support, planning, and the National Environmental Policy Act (NEPA).